 Veggies and a Greek dip

 This is a great snack but has potential to be messy.
 Strips of pepper, cucumber, carrot… whatever takes your fancy.
 Have them with a dip based on 0% Greek yoghurt.
-A spicy dip or a minty yoghurt dip like the one at the bottom of this blog is a great choice.
+A spicy dip or a minty yoghurt dip like the one at the bottom of our blog on dips is a great choice.
 Fill your boots with this snack, it’s pretty calorie sparse and ticks all the boxes aside from the ‘easy’ box.